amorris28/amorris/README.md

 # R/amorris

-R package containing miscellaneous functions created by Andrew H Morris or salvaged from the web.
+R functions that are useful for Andrew Morris